mushfiqur47/mushfiqur47/README.md

   return true;
 }

-// place the tetromino on the playfield function placeTetromino() {
+function placeTetromino() {
   for (let row = 0; row < tetromino.matrix.length; row++) {
     for (let col = 0; col < tetromino.matrix[row].length; col++) {
       if (tetromino.matrix[row][col]) {

-        // game over if piece has any part offscreen if (tetromino.row + row < 0) {
+        if (tetromino.row + row < 0) {
           return showGameOver();
         }